Rick Brattin

 Richard Ray Brattin Jr. (born July 22, 1980) is an American politician serving as a Republican state senator from Missouri, representing the 31st district, composing of Cass, Bates, Barton, Henry, and Vernon counties.
 He is a former state representative, having served three terms in the Missouri House of Representatives.
 He represented Missouri's 55th Legislative District, which encompasses several suburbs of Kansas City in Cass County, including Raymore, Peculiar, and Lake Winnebago.
 He is currently Vice Chairman of the Corrections and Consumer Affairs committees.

+Brattin is a candidate for the 2026 United States House of Representatives elections in Missouri for Missouri's 5th congressional district.

 Early life and military career

 Brattin was born on July 22, 1980.
 He was raised in Greenwood, Missouri, and is a graduate of Lee's Summit High School.

 After the September 11 attacks, he joined the United States Marine Corps.
 He rose through the ranks and became a sergeant after six years.
 He was elected to the Missouri House of Representatives in 2010.

 Issues

 Abortion

 In December 2014, Brattin proposed legislation that would require women seeking abortions in Missouri to obtain written consent from the father of the fetus, except in cases of "legitimate rape."
 Brattin cited his own recent vasectomy as his inspiration for the legislation.

 In Feb 2024, while debating an amendment to allow abortions for rape or incest, Brattin advocated that a rape victim be forced to carry the rapist's fetus to term.
 He indicated supporting the death penalty for rapists, and suggested that the resulting baby, "by God’s grace, may even be the greatest healing agent you need in which to recover from such an atrocity."